Coronavirus (COVID-19) and animals

 The current spread of coronavirus (COVID-19) is due to transmission between people.

-To date, COVID-19 has not been reported in livestock, domestic animals or wildlife in Australia.
+COVID-19 has not been reported in livestock, domestic animals or wildlife in Australia.

 Animal owners should always use good hygiene practices, including washing their hands before and after touching animals, food or equipment.
 Producers are encouraged to implement a biosecurity plan if they don't already have one in place.

-Caring for welfare of your animals during COVID-19 response
+Caring for animal welfare during COVID-19 response

 After your health and the health of your family, the welfare of your animals is paramount.